Elite-Modding-Team/ThaumicTweaker/README.md

 - **Research Table Tweaks:**
     - Research table can use and consume items from nearby inventories for research
     - Increase the vertical search area when the Research Table looks for nearby research aids
-- **Runic Shielding Tweaks:**
-    - Overhauls the Runic Shielding system with a new shield type so it no longer use Minecraft absorption hearts
 - **Vis Generator Tweaks:**
     - Change the amount of RF generated per point of Vis and the RF output per tick
 - **Void Siphon Tweaks:**